Your product page is the revenue driver on your online store.

 Adhere to this formula as you construct your product description.

-Look at this example from Briogeo:
+Look at this product page example from Briogeo:

 The product image and headline grab your attention.
 Curl Charisma.
 Defining Shelfie Essentials Kit.